 Acetaminophen is a pain reliever and fever reducer.

-Acetaminophen, dextromethorphan, and doxylamine is a combination medicine used to treat headache, fever, body aches, cough, runny nose, sneezing, and sore throat caused by allergies, the common cold, or the flu.
+Acetaminophen, dextromethorphan, guaifenesin, and pseudoephedrine is a combination medicine used to treat headache, fever, body aches, cough, chest congestion, stuffy nose, and sinus congestion caused by allergies, the common cold, or the flu.

-Seek medical attention right away if any of these SEVERE side effects occur while taking acetaminophen / dextromethorphan / doxylamine:
+Seek medical attention right away if any of these SEVERE side effects occur while taking acetaminophen / dextromethorphan / guaifenesin / pseudoephedrine: